Easter Training School

 Due to COVID-19 the Royal Economic Society will be rescheduling the 2020 Easter School.
 We will update this page as soon as we have more information.

 Our annual training school, supported by the ESRC, provides advanced training to enhance the understanding of current economic issues.
 This year the school will explore the economics of media: political influence on the media, media bias, political accountability, advertising, social media and the impacts of entertainment media.

 Applications are now closed.

 We will continue to monitor the situation and provide further guidance as information becomes available.
-In particular, we will follow the advice of the UK Government and the Northern Ireland Public Health Agency.
-Queen’s University Belfast is also maintaining a page of advice here.

 The RES Easter School is intended for advanced postgraduate students doing doctoral research, (but younger lecturers and postdoctoral researchers are also welcome) and economists in research and policymaking institutions, who have approximately three to ﬁve years experience since initial graduation.

 It enables study and discussion with an internationally recognised expert in the topic over the three days of the course.

 Participants from academic departments do not pay a fee for attendance, but non-university applicants each pay £1000.
 Accommodation and meals will be provided for the duration of the course, however travel expenses must be covered by the applicant or their university.

 Applications are now open - the closing date for applications has been extended to Monday 27 January.
 Successful applicants will be informed in February 2020.